 - 4. Keep the clothes that you were wearing.
 Do not wash or alter the clothes that you were wearing at the time of the attack as they may be used as evidence in a dog bite case.

 - 5. Keep a journal – Begin a written log detailing your pain level, how being bitten by a dog has impacted your daily living, photographs of the healing process, and any other detail that related to the dog attack.
 This can be very useful to your attorney.

-- 6. Contact The Levinson Law Group – Contact our office for a free, no-obligation consultation to discuss your legal options for obtaining justice for this tragic event.
+- 6. Contact The Levinson Law Group (personal injury attorney) – Contact our office for a free, no-obligation consultation to discuss your legal options for obtaining justice for this tragic event.
 We want to provide the support and guidance you need as you continue to recover.